Webstrates/webstrates.github.io/_posts/2017-07-07-how-it-works.md

 Operational Transformations (OT) is a standard for expressing differences between many types of documents.
 With Webstrates, we use the [json0](https://github.com/ottypes/json0) standard to represent our HTML differences.
-These differences are called operations and are intended to be applied to a document to take it from one state to another, like taking a JsonML representation of a webstrate prior to a mutation to a JsonML representation of the same webstrate after the mutation without needing to calculate (and transmit) an entirely new JsonML representation of the DOM.
+These differences are called operations and are intended to be applied to a document to take it from one state to another (like taking a JsonML representation of a webstrate prior to a mutation to a JsonML representation of the same webstrate after the mutation) without needing to calculate (and transmit) an entirely new JsonML representation of the DOM.

 For instance, if we're looking at the HTML document from before and we'd like to change the text